 Configuring Subscription Items

-To create and manage subscriptions, use the Developer Console to set up a product list for the app then configure these attributes for each subscription product:
+To create and manage subscriptions, you can use the Developer Console to set up a product list for the app, then configure these attributes for each subscription product:

 - Purchase Type: always set to Subscription

 - Subscription ID: An identifier for the subscription